jpsca/jinjax/docs/motivation.md

 ---
 title: Motivation
-description: An overview of what Jinja is about, and a glimpse into my disjointed decision-making process that got me here.
+description: An overview of what JinjaX is about, and a glimpse into the decision-making process that led to its creation.
 ---

 ## Components are cool